-Having lived in the Ivory Coast and in Guinea (also as a refugee), she sings traditional songs of many places.
-Now a resident of the U.S., she performs for Liberian ceremonies and celebrations in North America.
-She has performed in the Folklore Project's Philly Dance Africa program and taught at the Folk Arts Cultural Treasures Charter School through the Pennsylvania Council on the Arts/Arts in Education program.
+Having also lived in the Ivory Coast and in Guinea as a refugee, she sings traditional songs of many places.
+Now a resident of the U.S., she performs for Liberian ceremonies and celebrations in North America, both independently and as a founding member of the Liberian Women’s Chorus for Change.